 A corporation with estimated adjusted gross income tax (AGIT) liability exceeding \$2,500 for a taxable year must make quarterly estimated tax payments.
-The quarterly estimated tax payments must be submitted through INTIME, DOR's e-services portal at intime.dor.in.gov, by electronic funds transfer (EFT), or by submitting an appropriate Indiana voucher along with Form IT-6, depending on the amount due.
+The quarterly estimated tax payments must be submitted through INTIME, DOR's e-services portal at intime.dor.in.gov, by electronic funds transfer (EFT), or by submitting the appropriate Form IT-6 voucher, depending on the amount due.